Financial-Times/o-gallery/README.md

 A _shown_ item does not necessarily have to be _selected_, and vice versa.

+## Browser support

+Gallery supports the same browsers as [FTScroller](https://github.com/ftlabs/ftscroller) (which it uses for touch/mouse input and transition behaviour), but also adds graceful degradation for IE8.

+In IE8 there is no option for touch input support and there are no transitions (items & pages will change instantly).
+Polyfills for `addEventListener`, `removeEventListener`, `dispatchEvent` are necessary if Gallery sync behaviour is required.

 ## Creating Galleries

 Gallery content can come from either HTML already in the DOM, or data passed explicitly to Gallery javascript via a configuration object.